-Four states take the second approach, imposing sales tax on all services except those specifically exempted by law: Hawaii, New Mexico, South Dakota and West Virginia.
+Four states take the second approach, imposing sales tax on all services except those specifically exempted by law: Hawaii, New Mexico, South Dakota, and West Virginia.
 Five states tax fewer than 20 services: Colorado, Illinois, Massachusetts, Nevada, Virginia.

 The majority of states take the first approach, applying sales tax to only certain, specifically enumerated, services.
 And five states (Alaska, Delaware, Montana, New Hampshire, and Oregon) do not have a general sales tax.

-How state define services
+How states define services

 Services are generally broken up into four categories: